-We first test the kernel using the encoding function \eqref{eq:ef3} combined with the other four, and see how much it may improve the classification accuracy for Moon dataset for which the classifier using the single encoding function \eqref{eq:ef3} showed the worst training accuracy 0.85.
+We first see how much the combined kernel may improve the classification accuracy for Moon dataset for which the classifier using the single encoding function \eqref{eq:ef1} showed the worst training accuracy 0.85.
 The resultant classification accuracies obtained by applying the combined kernels are shown in Table~\ref{tb:Kernel sum Moon}; every kernel results in improving the classification accuracy.
-Especially, when combining the weak classifiers with the kernels \eqref{eq:ef1} and \eqref{eq:ef3}, in which case the training accuracy is 0.86 and 0.85 respectively, then the classifier with this new constructed kernel achieves the accuracy 0.96.
+Especially, when combining the weak classifiers with the kernels \eqref{eq:ef1} and \eqref{eq:ef3}, in which case the training accuracy is 0.85 and 0.91 respectively, the classifier with this new constructed kernel achieves the accuracy 0.94.
 This would make sense, because the feature space visualized by $a_i(\bm{x})$ of the encoding functions \eqref{eq:ef1} and \eqref{eq:ef3} look very different, indicating that the advantages of each classifiers might be well synthesized to achieve better classification.

-Similarly, we test four combined kernels composed of the encoding function \eqref{eq:ef1} and the others, to classify Exp dataset for which the single encoding function \eqref{eq:ef1} led to the worst training accuracy 0.88.
+Similarly, we test four combined kernels composed of the encoding function \eqref{eq:ef1} and the others, to classify Exp dataset for which the single encoding function \eqref{eq:ef1} led to the worst training accuracy 0.91.
 The resultant classification accuracies are shown in Table~\ref{tb:Kernel sum Exp}.
 In this situation, however, some of the classification performance were not so improved compared to the results using the original encoding function.
 This issue might be resolved by carefully choosing the weighting parameters $\{\lambda_i\}$ when synthesizing the kernels.

 A broad concept behind what we have demonstrated here is the so-called {\it ensemble learning} \cite{Dietterich2000}, which is a general and effective strategy to combine several weak classifiers to generate a single stronger classifier.
 Actually some quantum extension of this method have been deeply investigated in \cite{Schuld2018,Ximing2019}.
 In our work, each classifier is weak in the sense that their circuit depth and the number of qubits are severely limited; also the difference of weak classifiers simply comes from the difference of encoding functions, and the single stronger classifier is constructed merely by taking the summation of the corresponding kernels.
 Systematic strategy for synthesizing weak classifiers for producing a single stronger one is important particularly in the current status where only noisy intermediate-scale quantum devices are available.